Pulover/PuloversMacroCreator/Documentation/Main.md

 > }
 You can change the default colors in Settings > Misc.

-**Show Indentation for Loops and Statements**: Double-Click on the *Action* Column Header or use the *View menu* to turn this option On/Off.
+### Show Indentation for Loops and Statements

+Double-Click on the *Action* Column Header or use the *View menu* to turn this option On/Off.
 When activated Actions inside Loops or Statements will be shown with indentation.
 You can change the default colors in Settings > Misc.

 ## Command Line Parameters